BrendanShelton/Team-Profile-Generator/README.md

 ## Description

-This application generates an HTML file for a webpage showing the information of the employees on a team after the user answers
+This application generates an HTML file for a webpage showing the information of the employees on a team after the user answers questions.

 ## Installation